peterood/action-figure-rapture/chat/README.md

 Node.js Chat
 ===

-This application is made with Node.js, Express, Socket.io and Jade.
+//TODO add a timestamp for the logs, maybe momentum//TODO Creat Bunyan logs

-It use Bootstrap from Twitter and the javascript librairie SlimScroll.
+This application uses Bootstrap from Twitter and the javascript librairie SlimScroll.
-Thanks to Node.js, the chat can handle a lot of simultaneous connections without lag.
-To use it, you need Node.js and those 3 modules.

 ## Install the three modules :